 When to Add Milk

-If you’re a tea with milk drinker, when should you add the milk?
+If you’re one of the tea drinkers who love milk, when should you add the milk?
 The timing is a personal preference bearing in mind that milk will cool the water when added before steeping.
 You also may want to steep for longer because milk is denser than water.